 Dusky Lodge & Backpackers is situated on Beach road, Kaikoura.
-We are the largest hostel in Kaikoura catering for groups and budget travellers.
-We offer a clean homely environment with bunk rooms, doubles, twins, ensuite rooms and heating in all rooms.
+We are the largest hostel in Kaikoura with our main complex at 67 Beach Road and 2 smaller blocks across the road at 74 Beach Road.
+We offer a clean homely environment with bunk rooms, doubles, twins, ensuite rooms and heating in all rooms catering for groups and budget travellers.
 All bed linen and pillows are provided.
-There are 3 large kitchen’s fully equipped as well as BBQ’s on the decks free to use.
+There are 3 large kitchen’s and 2 smaller kitchens fully equipped as well as BBQ’s on the decks free to use.
 Free unlimited wifi available throughout the hostel to enjoy.

 We have a large heated salt water pool (summer only) and spa to enjoy while staying with us.
 Guest computers are available and the wifi can be used throughout the building.

 Our facilities are available for non-guests ie shower, kitchens or pool and spa only $5 per person, we are open between 8.00am – 9.00pm, sign in at reception. (winter months 8.00am – 7.00pm)

 The hostel is only 5 minute walk to the town centre, and across the road from Whale Watch.
 The best bakery in town is situated right beside us and grocery stores only minutes away.

 The intercity bus can drop you off outside the hostel if you are coming from Picton, ask the driver when you start your journey.
 We have plenty of parking space and it’s free to use.
 Luggage storage short term is available, if needed ask at reception.

 Dusky Lodge & Backpackers is a great place to relax, unwind and take in the great views and spectacular sunsets from our extensive decks.
 Our friendly team can help book tours or give you advice on what to do while you are with us.
 We hope to see you soon.